sattwati/Platinum-colleges-FDP/README.md

 9. Click on “Create Notebook”
 You should see the notebook appearing after the runtime has started.
 Please follow the instructions in here

-# Important instructions to use the content in this repository (experiments-with-notebooks)
+# Important instructions to use the content in this repository

 This repository contains the notebooks, datasets, and additional resources needed to prepare for the ai-a-thon.

 The content is structured in respective folders for easy navigation.
-The notebooks contain the code and they are provided in the `notebooks` folder.
+The notebooks contain the code and they are provided in the `notebook` folder.
 The required datasets are provided in the `datasets` folder.

 |Notebook    |Purpose                                                               |Dataset                        |
 |-------------|-----------------------------------------------------------------------|--------------------------------|